WICG/trust-token-api/README.md

 ## Security Considerations

-### Trust Token Exhaustion
+### Private State Token Exhaustion

-The goal of a token exhaustion attack is to deplete a legitimate user's supply of tokens for a given issuer, so that user is less valuable to sites who depend on the issuer’s trust tokens.
+The goal of a token exhaustion attack is to deplete a legitimate user's supply of tokens for a given issuer, so that user is less valuable to sites who depend on the issuer’s private state tokens.

 We have a number of mitigations against this attack: